 Watch out for bottlenecks, however, when team members get stuck on which stakeholders to invite to the conversation.
 Here are some tips to help employees tag the right stakeholders in company communication:

-- Set up a weekly standup in a transparent communication channel like Slack to help team members identify stakeholders who may not have been cc'd on the original communication.
+- Schedule weekly standup meetings to help team members identify stakeholders they may not have CC’ed on the original email thread.

 - When sending cross-functional email correspondence, ask recipients if you should add anyone else to the contact list to encourage transparency.

 - Create a brief workflow that outlines general diagonal communication tips.
-For example, if you're messaging a colleague about sensitive information (customer data, financial figures, etc.), cc the department head so they are aware of any data sharing and can contribute to the conversation, if needed, to avoid any bottlenecks.
-We talk about how to create workflows and guides in a future section.
+For example, if you're messaging a colleague about sensitive information (customer data, financial figures, etc.), cc the department head so they know of any data sharing and can contribute to the conversation, if needed, to avoid any bottlenecks.

 Exercise transparency